 This collection primarily exists to help staff fulfill the informational and educational needs of patrons.
 Children and adults also utilize this collection to find materials and answers to their questions.
-Some materials on children's literature are unique to the reference collection in the Children's Department.
-This part of the collection responds to the needs of children's literature students and teachers seeking guidance.
-A complete collection of Caldecott and Newbery award winners are important components of this collection.
+Some materials on children's literature are unique to the reference collection in the award winners are important components of this collection.
 These award winners are often used as a browsing source by young patrons and adults.